text70/com-system/README.md

 The ```com``` file is a directory level file, like Dockerifle or .yaml, used to call the specific packages needed for each build.
 As of this version the ```com``` file simply provides a shell entry point to build a directory level instance of ```ghc``` with the requried packages.
-Future versions may have a more ordered installable executeable, that can handle cli commands and passing lists to the package search function, but I am lazy, so this will do for version (v0.1).
+Future versions may have a more ordered installable executable, that can handle cli commands and passing lists to the package search function, but I am lazy, so this will do for version (v0.1).
 It is run simply with
 ```sh com``` and can be modified with the results from ```SearchPackages.hs``` or any named hackage package.